human-conditions/yodrew.github.io-original/_posts/2022-12-22-politics-individualist-and-distributed.md

 ---
-title: politics, centralized and distributed
+title: politics: centralized and distributed
 date: 2022-12-22 00:00:00 Z
 permalink: "/blog/2022/12/22/politics-centralized-and-distributed/"
 layout: post
 published: true
 ---

 Politics is the set of principles that guides the official use of force in a society.
 There are two kinds: individualist and collectivist.

 Individualist politics respects individual life and choice.
 It uses the force of a state to uphold the rights of each man to his life, liberty, property.
 That is, his body, movements, and possessions.